-Here's an overview of typical financing sources:
+Here's an overview of seven typical sources of financing for start-ups:

 1. Personal investment